 This spiced up Southwestern Quinoa Salad with roasted sweet potatoes, black beans and avocado makes for a quick and easy meal or flavorful side dish.

 For whatever reason Isaac and I have been on a serious Mexican kick lately.
-We’ve been loving old favorites like my Quinoa Fiesta Bake and these Clean Eating Taco Salad Bowls, but I’ve been whipping up a few new recipes as well.
-For New Year’s Eve I actually made two Mexican-themed dishes for the party we attended — the first is this Southwestern Quinoa Salad and the second is a layered dip that I’ll be sharing in a week or so.
-Get ready.
+We’ve been loving old favorites like my Quinoa Fiesta Bake and these Taco Salad Bowls, but I’ve been whipping up a few new recipes like this southwest quinoa salad as well.
+We’ve already made the quinoa salad multiple times because it’s crazy good, super easy and makes for an awesome make-ahead lunch option.
+If you like this quinoa salad, I have a full roundup of quinoa salad recipes.

 It’s basically a Mexican take on my favorite Roasted Sweet Potato, Kale and Quinoa Salad.
 Roasted sweet potatoes and quinoa are still involved, I just nixed the kale and added a bunch of other goodies like bell pepper, beans, avocado, cilantro and spicy seasonings.
 Mark this down in history because you’ll almost never see me take kale out of recipe!